pachyderm/pachyderm/doc/docs/master/reference/pachctl/pachctl_debug_dump.md

 ### Options

 ```
+      --database          Only collect the dump from pachd's database.
   -h, --help              help for dump
   -l, --limit int         Limit sets the limit for the number of commits / jobs that are returned for each repo / pipeline in the dump.
       --pachd             Only collect the dump from pachd.